Atharva-khetale/MENTOROO/README.md

 ## ✨ Features

-- 📚 **AI Chatbot** – Ask any NEET-related question and get instant, accurate, and concise responses.
+- 📚 **AI Chatbot** – Ask any question and get instant, accurate, and concise responses.
 - 🧪 **Subject-wise Support** – Biology, Physics, Chemistry – your trio of subjects covered comprehensively.
 - 🧠 **Smart Suggestions** – Based on your queries and learning patterns.
 - 📅 **Study Planner (Coming Soon)** – Plan your prep and stay consistent.